epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_k3s.md

 ### DNS Issues

-If you experience issues with DNS resolution, if for example, you have something like this in your logs:
+If you experience issues with DNS resolution, if, for example, you have something like this in your logs:
 ```
 dial tcp: lookup epinio-registry.192.168.1.10.omg.howdoi.website on 10.43.0.10:53: no such host
 ```